MohammedMaaz/tiktok-stats-finder/README.md

 1. The most challenging and time taking part was to figure out the stats collection technique from TikTok.
 I initially checked for an official API which wasn't available.
 Then there was an unofficial implementation in Python (https://github.com/davidteather/TikTok-Api).
 I spent a fair amount of time to setup Python enviornment and creating a serverless Python function on vercel, but turned out the implementation was buggy, primarily because Tiktok's captch challenges.
 Then I found a python scraper on selinium (https://github.com/slouchd/tiktok-scraper-selenium) which I got working locally.
 And after analyzing it's code I created my own scrapper in NodeJS using a similar technique.
 Overall it was a lot of trial and error and RnD and took the most time.
 2. Another comparitively smaller challenge was to run puppeteer in a serveless enviornment.
 I wanted to use Vercel to keep the codebase in a single repo and also to avoid renting a whole VM.
 However, standard puppeteer version can't run on serverless.
 After figuring out a serverless version of chromuim there was still some work to do as Vercel has a limitation on the bundle size and timeouts.
 I found help online on this form these links: https://github.com/vercel/community/discussions/124 and https://gist.github.com/kettanaito/56861aff96e6debc575d522dd03e5725
 3. The Figma design apprently shows the two screens as states of a single page.
 For example, before going to the stats page, the stats are fetched and user's existence is validated on the form page.
-Which means, if we go to the stats page which has it's own unique persistence URL, then fetching data prior on the form screen was redundant.
-The only way to avoid this redundancy is to fetch data on form page then pass it to the stats page.
-However, since the stats page has to be server rendered and independent, this can't be done.
-In the end I sort of merged the server rendering and prior data fetching.
-While navigating from form to stats page, still one redundant API call is made but the edge cache helps to avoid at least computation redundancy.
+Which means, if we go to the stats page which has it's own unique persistent URL, then fetching data prior on the form screen was redundant.
+The only way to avoid this redundancy is to fetch data on form page then pass it to the stats page using client side navigation.
+However, since the stats page has to be server rendered and independent, this can't be done using `getServerSideProps`.
+The only way to make this happen was to use `getInitialProps` instead.
+I had to research a bit on this before I found this solution here: https://github.com/vercel/next.js/discussions/32243.
 4. The design of grid on stats page seems to be not analyzed from implementation's perspective.
 The grid cells lack uniformity and the cell borders are not generic.
 Since the grid needs to be responsive by dropping columns on small screens, there's apprently no way to write css to design according to Figma in a generic way.
 Therefore, at last I have deviated from the Figma design a bit on this to keep things non-hacky and generic.

 ## Learning